-My goal for 2015 is to network more with likeminded brands/websites that will support Shotkit and aid its growth into the New Year.
+My goal is to network more with likeminded brands/websites that will support Shotkit and aid its growth into the New Year.
 Going at it alone has been fun (while I’ve had the time), but collaborations are essential to extend a brand’s reach into new markets, and I think it’s what the Shotkit community deserves.
 The wider the reach, the more publicity for the Shotkit brand, and the more publicity for the Shotkit community.
 It’s a win:win ;-)

 Photographer and Visual Engineer

 My New Year’s resolution is to start tackling some serious video and telling fantastic video stories to a similar level of that of my photography… 3 years ago :P